 Sharon Vercellotti: Mentor for Chemistry

-Sharon Vercellotti, a member and past president of the AAUW Covington-Mandeville branch, has served continuously as a mentor to a number of high schools and college students at her laboratory, V-LABS, INC. She has participated in the internship program for the Gifted and Talented Program with the St. Tammany Parish Schools from 1992 to the present.
+Sharon Vercellotti, a member and past president of the AAUW Northshore branch, has served continuously as a mentor to a number of high schools and college students at her local laboratory.
+She has participated in the internship program for the Gifted and Talented Program with the St. Tammany Parish Schools.
 Many of the students have pursued studies and careers in the sciences.
 Sharon has helped the students with college applications and scholarship recommendations.
 She has also given numerous demonstrations to local students, both in her laboratory and at their schools.
 She has participated in judging many local, regional, and state science fairs and has advised local science teachers and students with diverse projects.